logos-co/nomos-specs/carnot/spec.md

 'Q:' is used to indicate unresolved questions.
 Notation is loosely based on CDDL.

+Similar to the Carnot algorithm, this specification will be event-based, prescribing the actions to perform in response to relevant events in the Carnot consensus.
+Events should be processed one at a time, picking any from the available ones.
+As for ordering between events, there are some constraints (e.g. can't process a proposal before it's parent) which will likely form a DAG of relations.
+The expectation is that an implementation will respect these requirements by processing only events which have all preconditions satisfied.

 ## Messages
 A critical piece in the protocol, these are the different kind of messages used by participants during the protocol execution.
 * `Block`: propose a new block